oparkins/oparkins.github.io/_posts/2019-11-22-OpenVAS-Master-Slave.md

 single location where the students are able to analyze the results.
 This is a major improved compared to our previous distributed approach of students being responsible for specific subnets and machines.
-The old scheme was complicated because networks are rarely setup correctly and some machines would be on the same subnet, while others would accidentally be skipped.
+The old scheme was complicated because client networks are rarely setup correctly and some machines would be on the same subnet, while others would accidentally be skipped.
+Getting all students, who are still learning about OpenVAS, on the same page resulted in a significant waste of time.
 In addition, if anything happens to the machines before the students were able to grab the scans, we would not be able to use that data in our report.
-If the machine goes down while scanning, this architecture doesn't solve those problems, but if a machine is disconnected after a scan, this architecture automatically syncs the results back to the master.
+If the machine goes down while scanning, this architecture doesn't solve those problems, but this architecture will automatically syncs the results back to the master after a scan is completed.

 ## Goals

-The goals of this project was to:
+The goals of this project include:
 - Learn more about OpenVAS and its architecture.
 OpenVAS is a monster of a project that I have not had time nor a reason to investigate further then getting it running on older hardware.